mattermost/mattermost-data-warehouse/README.md

 # Clearbit cannot be installed as part of poetry dependencies, as it's a really old dependency.
 poetry run pip install clearbit==0.1.7
 ```

+### Adding dependencies

+Additional dependencies can be specified at `pyproject.toml`.
+[Poetry's documentation](https://python-poetry.org/docs/basic-usage/#specifying-dependencies)
+provides examples.
+Please prefer using `poetry` CLI, as it also updates `poetry.lock` file and "pins" any new dependencies.

+> Note that currently there's a `requirements.txt` file.
+This file will be deprecated.